 Officials expected that these 27 vehicles would be sufficient to provide service on the extended line, but again demand far exceeded the cars' capacity.
 Following the opening of the extension to Fisherman's Wharf, this fleet had been supplemented by operating various vintage streetcars owned by the Municipal Railway and the non-profit Market Street Railway group.
 In 2004, the Municipal Railway acquired 11 additional PCC cars from New Jersey Transit.
 These cars were built for the Twin Cities Rapid Transit Company in 1946-1948.
 They were sold to NJT in 1953 and operated in the Newark Subway until retirement.
-MUNI is rebuilding these cars and they entered service on the F Line as they became available.
+Brookville Equipment Co. rebuilt these cars and they entered service on the F Line as they became available.
 For various reasons, MUNI has had to regularly supplement streetcars with buses to meet the demand s of ridership over the years.
 When the E Line opened double-end PCCs (cars with operating controls at both ends) were need to provide service because there is no turning loop at the east end, MUNI had already rehabilitated several double-end POC cars for service on the F Line.
 A additional ones from its fleet in storage were sent to Brookville for rebuilding Weekend service was inaugurated August 1, 2015, with daily service beginning in April 2016.
 For details, go to https://www.sfmta.com/projects-planning/projects/e-embarcadero-historic-streetcar-line

 There are 18 stops located on Market street.
 At the southern end, the stops are two to three blocks apart.
 In the Downtown shopping area, stops are located at almost every block.
 The stops in the center of the street utilize raised concrete boarding areas or islands, with ramps available for handicapped persons.

-Service is provided up to 20 hours per day, 365 days per year.
+Service on the F Line is provided up to 20 hours per day, 365 days per year.
 Cars operate until after midnight, and the first cars return to the line before 6:00 a.m.
 Service on the E line noirmally operates from 10:00 AM to 7:00 PM daily.

 Frequency of service varies, but schedules call for service at least every ten minutes.
 However, the tremendous popularity of the F-line often exceeds the current number of cars available to meet the demand.